swlaschin/fsharpforfunandprofit.com/_posts/2012-04-09-conciseness-type-definitions.md

 ## F# types and domain driven design

 The conciseness of the type system in F# is particularly useful when doing domain driven design (DDD).
 In DDD, for each real world entity and value object, you ideally want to have a corresponding type.
-This can mean creating hundreds of “little” types, which can be tedious in C#.
+This can mean creating hundreds of "little" types, which can be tedious in C#.

-Furthermore, “value” objects in DDD should have structural equality, meaning that two objects containing the same data should always be equal.
+Furthermore, "value" objects in DDD should have structural equality, meaning that two objects containing the same data should always be equal.
 In C# this can mean more tedium in overriding `IEquatable<T>`, but in F#, you get this for free by default.

-To show how easy it is to create DDD types in F#, here are some example types that might be created for a simple “customer” domain.
+To show how easy it is to create DDD types in F#, here are some example types that might be created for a simple "customer" domain.

 {% highlight fsharp %}
 type PersonalName = {FirstName:string; LastName:string}